Karl-Eiholzer/robot_battle/README.md

 Karl Eihlzere sucks and is a Nerd

-This change was made on desktop - Simon
+This change was made on desktop using VScode - Simon